secretgspot/cariari-realty/README.md

 - [ ] Concider using geojson to have more control over layers and markers
 - [ ] MapboxGL has issues on firefox and any other browsers that don't support webgl.
 HereMap?!
 - [ ] Turn checkbox/radio/switch into toggle component
-- [x] Phone, Email and maybe Back icon (for close) svg icons for Details

 #### Notes